Swift River water near Athol Branch bridge Massachusetts

 Check MassWildlife's Swift River special-rule language, the West Ware flow, and the weather point before choosing a reach.

-Are there special regulations on the Swift River?+
+Are there special fishing rules on the Swift River?

 Yes.
 Date-based catch-and-release and artificial-lure language applies to the Route 9 to Cady Lane reach.